woodpecker-ci/woodpecker/docs/versioned_docs/version-2.4/20-usage/20-workflow-syntax.md

 ## Steps

-Every step of your workflow executes commands inside a specified container.
-The defined commands are executed serially.
+Every step of your workflow executes commands inside a specified container.<br>
+The defined commands are executed serially by default, if they should run in parallel use [`depends_on`](./20-workflow-syntax.md#depends_on).<br>
 The associated commit is checked out with git to a workspace which is mounted to every step of the workflow as the working directory.

 ```diff